 Eye Conditions at a Glance

 Vision problems affect many Americans.
 More than 3.4 million aged 40 and older are blind or visually impaired.
 However, some estimates suggest that as many as 21 million Americans have vision problems and that 80 million have potentially blinding eye diseases.
 Age-related macular degeneration, cataract, diabetic retinopathy, and glaucoma are the main causes of visual impairment and blindness in older Americans.
-There are some conventional treatments or surgery available for some eye conditions, but some people turn to dietary supplements to prevent them or to delay their progression.
+Conventional treatments, such as surgery, are available for some eye conditions, but some people turn to dietary supplements to prevent them or to delay their progression.

 What the Science Says